Stories from the north

 The tradition of having a pine tree indoors comes from Germany and Switzerland somewhere between the 1500-1600’s.
 It was first and foremost a decoration for the high society – such as rich and noble people – and often decorated with candy.
 From the late 1600’s it was spread to France, Belgium and Holland, but didn’t reach Swedish homes until the 1800’s.

-In the 1700- and 1800’s the Swedish decoration of the tree was quite similar to the traditional decoration we have today.
-The tree would have live candles, apples and (if you’re lucky) candy hanging from the branches.
-In the end of the 1800’s it was common to buy Christmas tree decorations in small stores, such as garlands of the Swedish flag, paper crackers and decorative red hearts to hang in the tree.
+In the 1800’s the Swedish decorations were quite similar to the traditional decorations we have today.
+The Christmas tree would have live candles, apples and (if you’re lucky) candy hanging from the branches.
+In the end of the 1800’s it was common to buy Christmas tree decorations in small stores, such as garlands, paper crackers and decorative red hearts.

 The vikings and the Christmas tree

-The Viking celebrated the holiday ”Yule” as the midwinter occurred.
-It was a way to acknowledge that the darkest time of the year was over and they were heading towards lighter and warmer times.
+In Swedish, the word for Christmas is ”jul”, and has its origin in the times of Viking.
+The Vikings celebrated the holiday ”Yule” as the midwinter occurred.
+It was a way to acknowledge that the darkest time of the year was over.
 The Christmas tree – or the plain pine tree – was a big symbol for these dark and cold times since it was the only green tree in the forest.
-It symbolized continuous life and life force, as every other tree dropped its leaves during autumn.
+It symbolized continuous life and life force, as it was the only tree being green during winter.

 Legends say that trees were highly respected and honored in Viking culture, and it was common to decorate pine trees outside and wear wreaths made of pine tree branches.